Skip to content

 Owls quarterback Tyler Douglas had a chance to win his first college game with two seconds left against UConn before fumbling the snap.
 Similarly, Simon missed a fourth-down pass with 23 seconds remaining in Temple’s 28-20 loss to Coastal Carolina.

-Against Army, the Owls had cut the Black Knights’ lead to 28-14 with 11 minutes left before losing control to their nationally-ranked opponent.
+Against Army, the Owls had cut the Black Knights’ lead to 28-14 with 11 minutes left before losing control to their nationally ranked opponent.

 Tulsa’s two wins this year came against Louisiana Tech and FCS foe Northwestern State.
-The Golden Hurricane lost to AAC rivals North Texas and Army by a combined 101-27 and also fell to Oklahoma State and Arkansas State.
+The Golden Hurricane lost to AAC rivals North Texas and Army by a combined 101-27 and fell to Oklahoma State and Arkansas State.

 “Obviously, we need to be more disciplined at times when the ball gets extended,” Drayton said.
 “On defense, those are the things that have killed us.
 On offense, we have to be a unit that starts fast.
 Once those things improve, we’ll get what we want — [to] ultimately [be] in the win column.”